coretao-infra/.github/profile/README.md

 # PSD Core

-Welcome to PSD Core, an organization dedicated to developing and promoting open-source projects related to PSD (Photoshop Document) file format.
+Welcome to PSD Core organization.

 ## About

-PSD Core aims to provide a collection of tools, libraries, and resources for working with PSD files.
-Our goal is to simplify the process of reading, writing, and manipulating PSD files, making it easier for developers to integrate PSD support into their applications.
+PSD Core aims to provide a collection of tools, libraries, and resources.

 ## Projects